runebaas/switzerlan-rules/rules/tournaments/aoe2de.md

 ## Civilization Draft

 Players may pick any civilization, but may not repeat any civilization in a match.
 This means that if, for example, a match lasts for three games, players will have played three different civilizations each (also known as "hidden pick, no repeat").

-## Conditions of Participation

-Each tournament participant is responsible...

-...that he/she attends the briefing on time.
-...that he/she is ready for the tournament games.
-...that he/she is registered for the tournament on the [SwitzerLAN website](https://switzerlan.ch/turnier/?id=287) as well as on Battlefy.
-...that he/she joins the [SwitzerLAN Discord](https://discord.com/invite/AwJb9mF) server and responding to messages on there.

 ## Playing Situations

-### Pausing the Game

-When pausing the game, the reason and duration of the pause should always be briefly discussed among each other.

-### Restore the Game
+### Disconnect or Game Crash

-In case of a disconnect or game crash, the player remaining in the game should save the game.
+The player remaining in the game should save the game.
 The game should then be restored to the last available point in time.

 ### End of Game

 The winner is the player who has the most points after 700 years (60 in-game minutes).
 Of course, a player also wins if the opponent surrenders prior to the time limit.

-### Winning the Game / Results

-To avoid discussions, the winner of the game is obliged to take a screenshot of the end-game screen.